vhartikainen/protecting-workloads-workshop/docs/builder-session/remediate.md

 # Supercharging your Workload Defenses - Remediate Phase

-In the previous Build Phase, you identified several vulnerabilities in your web application.
+In the previous Phase, you identified several vulnerabilities in your web application.
 You are now going to design and implement an AWS WAF ruleset to help mitigate these vulnerabilities.
 In this section you will do the following tasks:

 1. Identify the WAF ACL for your site